Edo black soup

-Edo black soup also known as omoebe is a Nigerian soup made mainly from three leaves namely scent leaf, uziza leaf and bitter leaf.
-Other ingredients include beef, onion, crayfish, pepper and palm oil.
+Edo black soup, also known as omoebe, is a Nigerian soup made mainly from scent leaf, uziza leaf, and bitter leaf.
+Other ingredients include beef, onion, crayfish powder, pepper, and palm oil.

 Origin

-The Benin soup is popular in Edo State, although it can be taken by anyone in Nigeria.
+The soup is popular in the state of Edo, although it's eaten across Nigeria.

 Overview

-The meat is boiled with seasoning cubes and onion. while boiling, uziza leaf and scent leaf are blended together, with the bitter leaf blended separately.
+First, the meat is boiled alongside onions and is seasoned using seasoning cubes and salt.
+While boiling, uziza leaf and scent leaf are blended together, with the bitter leaf blended separately.

-In addition to adding palm oil and the meat stock in a pot, grounded pepper, crayfish, onion and the blended uziza-scent vegetable are allowed to cook for 2–3 minutes.
-Also, the blended bitter leaf is added to the thickened soup.
+Palm oil and meat stock are added into the pot, along with ground pepper, crayfish powder, onion, and the blended leaves.
+It's then allowed to cook for 2–3 minutes before additional spices are added to taste.

 Other foods

-Black soup is eaten with fufu, Eba, Pounded yam and Semovita.
+Black soup is eaten with fufu, Eba, pounded yam, and Semovita.